-Cellular Pathology diagnostic services underpin the practice of modern medicine across all specialties.
-The practice of the Cellular Pathologies is essentially one of examining patients, organs and tissues by eye, viewing samples and their cells with a light or digital (and sometimes electron) microscope, and undertaking additional studies to make diagnostic and prognostic decisions or determine the cause of death.
-Careful communication with the multidisciplinary team, external agencies and family as appropriate are key.
-Cellular Pathologists' practice, particularly in cancer specimens, extends to treatment decisions, and this is a growth area in the light of molecular diagnostics.
-The family of cellular pathology specialties encompasses Histopathology, Diagnostic Neuropathology, Paediatric and Perinatal Pathology and Forensic Histopathology.
+Cellular pathology diagnostic services underpin the practice of modern medicine across all specialties.
+The practice of cellular pathology is essentially one of examining patients' organs and tissues by eye (macroscopic examination), viewing samples at the cellular level by light (and sometimes electron) microscope, and undertaking additional studies to provide diagnostic and prognostic information or determine the cause of death.
+Whole slide scanning and digital pathology are increasingly being validated alongside or as a substitute for conventional light microscopy.
+Careful communication and discussion of findings with the multidisciplinary team, external agencies and the family (if appropriate) are key.
+Cellular pathologists' practice, particularly for cancer specimens, extends to informing treatment decisions, and this is expected to increase in light of the rapid expansion of molecular diagnostics.
+The family of cellular pathology specialties encompasses histopathology, diagnostic neuropathology, paediatric and perinatal pathology and forensic histopathology.

-Diagnostic Neuropathology is concerned with examining tissues of the nervous system and its coverings (mostly brain and spinal cord but also including peripheral nerve, muscle and oftentimes ocular tissues).
-The specialty is currently unique in requiring that patient-facing clinical competence is gained beyond that acquired in the Foundation Programme.
-This requirement highlights the very strong link to and integration with the other Clinical Neurosciences (e.g. Neurosurgery, Neurology, Neuroradiology, Neuroimmunology) and the integrated approach to diagnosis, which places a very high emphasis on clinicopathological correlation and collaboration.
+Diagnostic neuropathology is concerned with examining tissues of the nervous system and its coverings (mostly brain and spinal cord but also including peripheral nerve, muscle and often ocular tissues).
+The specialty is currently unique, as it requires patient-facing clinical competence to be gained beyond that acquired in the foundation programme.
+This requirement highlights the very strong link to and integration with the other clinical neurosciences (e.g. neurosurgery, neurology, neuroradiology, neuroimmunology) and the integrated approach to diagnosis, which places a very high emphasis on clinicopathological correlation and collaboration.
 Increasingly, there is a growing reliance on the interpretation and integration of molecular studies to inform the diagnosis.
-Autopsy work relates to Coronial and Forensic work, as well as a growing number of brain bank donation cases including large neurodegenerative cohorts, for which careful diagnostic input and comprehensive characterisation is required.
+Autopsy work relates to coronial and forensic work, as well as a growing number of brain bank donation cases including large neurodegenerative cohorts, for which careful diagnostic input and comprehensive characterisation is required.

-While cancer diagnosis and subtyping may dominate in adult Diagnostic Neuropathology specimens, the classification of inherited disorders and other biological processes that cause disease is significant, and a sizeable part of Diagnostic Neuropathology.
-Cellular Pathology diagnostic services underpin the practice of modern medicine across all specialties.
+While cancer diagnosis and subtyping may dominate in adult diagnostic neuropathology specimens, the classification of inherited disorders and other biological processes that cause disease is significant, and a sizeable part of diagnostic neuropathology.